You’re guests will love this Beans, Bacon and Chipotle side dish at your next summer BBQ.

-Our guest today is MJ at MJ’s Kitchen
+This recipe is brought to you by MJ at MJ’s Kitchen

-Beans, Bacon and Chipotle – What’s not to love?
+Beans, Bacon and Chipotle Side Dish – What’s not to love?

 Hello to the readers and friends of Savoring Today!
 I’m MJ of MJ’s Kitchen, a spicy little blog in New Mexico, USA.
 When Judy asked me to help her out while she recuperates and returns to better health, I was quite thrilled to have been asked and was more than happy to help.
 I love Savoring Today and all of its wonderful recipes and of course—its gracious host.